 Driving under the influence of alcohol has an incredible stigma attached to it.
-The police, prosecutors, judges and society, in general, have zero tolerance for drinking and driving.
+The police, prosecutors, judges, and society, in general, have zero tolerance for drinking and driving.
 It is absolutely critical that if you find yourself under arrest for a drunk driving allegation, you do not face these charges alone.

 If you or a loved one is accused of any of the subsections of drinking while intoxicated, do not hesitate to contact Konta Georges & Buza P.C. today.
-Our lawyers have helped countless individuals in all five boroughs of New York City protect their driving privileges and their rights.
+Our criminal defense lawyers have helped countless individuals in all five boroughs of New York City protect their driving privileges and their rights.
 We are ready to mount an aggressive defense against drunk driving charges so that you can put this matter behind you.

 Under New York law, driving under the influence or “DUI” is called “driving while intoxicated.”
-It is a crime that the legislature, the police and the district attorney’s office all take very seriously.
+It is a crime that the legislature, the police, and the district attorney’s office all take very seriously.
 Many upstanding and productive members of our society find themselves in situations where they are accused of being drunk drivers, even in situations where they weren’t actually drunk.

-A DUI arrest is not as cut and dry a procedure as it may sound.
+A DUI arrest is not as cut-and-dry a procedure as it may sound.
 One of the reasons there is such a heavy stigma for DUI charges is that they do not realize it is very easy for police to charge someone with the crime even if they cannot prove they were intoxicated or if the inebriated person had no intention of driving.

 One such situation is driving while intoxicated “per se” which is a crime punishable by up to a year in jail.
 The term “operate” has a unique legal definition.
 This definition is more expansive than most people would consider “driving” to mean.
 As far as the police are concerned, if a person is sitting behind the wheel of a car, the keys are in the ignition with the engine turned on, that person is “operating” a vehicle and can be arrested.